17 Romantic Things to Do St Mary’s County MD: Water Water All Around

 SHOP: North End Gallery

-For 33 years (22 in this location), 25-30 artisans have been exhibiting and selling juried, high-end and unique pieces of jewelry, sculpture, ceramics, furniture, paintings, photography, and more at great prices.
+For 33 years (22 in this location), 25-30 artisans have been exhibiting and selling juried, high-end and unique pieces of jewelry, sculpture, ceramics, furniture, paintings, photography, and more at great prices at the North End Gallery.
 I’d go so far as to say this is one of the best craft galleries of its kind in the region for uncommon, extraordinary, and wonderful objects d’art.

 Whimsical Clock by Jim Doussard, North End Gallery Leonardtown MD